How do you feel about using technology to help manage health? Take our survey here.

 Nerve issues

 A couple of years after that I had my first confirmed transverse myelitis attack.
 Again, it started slowly.
-I had some very subtle tingling in one of my legs, but as anyone with NMO knows, we can experience all kinds of nerve-related residual symptoms from previous attacks.
+I had some very subtle tingling in one of my legs, but as anyone with NMOSD knows, we can experience all kinds of nerve-related residual symptoms from previous attacks.
 I brushed it off.
 Over the next couple of weeks I started having more frequent spasms.
 Then, the tingling turned to reduced sensation and I started to get suspicious.

 I called my neurologist and we had a lengthy discussion about my symptoms but again, they didn’t follow a pattern she recognized.
 We were both happy to check for any infections that might have been causing a pseudo-relapse, and wait and see what happened over the next couple of days.
 Well, we didn’t get that long because the following day my leg started to give way.
 With the onset of significant weakness, I was rushed into hospital.

-NMO treatment
+NMOSD treatment

 My neurologist started me on steroids right away while waiting for the result of an MRI.
 The MRI confirmed inflammation on my spinal cord.
 After several days of steroids I saw no improvement.
 I was transferred to a larger hospital for plasmapheresis treatment that was very successful.